philliplab/EpitopeMatcher/README.md

 ./edm serve
 ```

-Big thanks to Dean Kayton (https://github.com/dnk8n) for contribution the container file and `edm` script.
+Big thanks to Dean Kayton (https://github.com/dnk8n) for contributing the container file and `edm` script.

 ## Installation Instructions for Ubuntu